tom-seddon/b2/etc/release/README.md

 4. Repeat steps 2 and 3 until everything seems to be in order and both platforms have built correctly from the same commit.

 5. Do the release on github.
+Don't include the `v` prefix - git becomes annoying to use when branches and tags have the same name, and SourceTree seems to get very confused.
+GitHub

    5.1. `git tag -a VERSION`

    5.2. `git push origin VERSION`

-   5.3. add assets via the website
+   5.3. add assets to the release via https://github.com/tom-seddon/b2/releases

 6. Cherry-pick/merge any useful fixes into `master`